 You are literally lost without him.

 Did you call him because you don’t know how to drive a car?
-No. You called because you were lost, scared, triggered, and convinced yourself that you couldn’t tap into your own GPS (that you allowed him to operate for too long).
+No. You called because you were lost, scared, triggered, and convinced yourself that you couldn’t tap into your own GPS (that you allowed him to operate).

 It’s not that you don’t know what to do after a breakup, it’s that you’ve lost access to your GPS and your vision is clouded by scary emotional conditions.
 These emotional conditions make acceptance, moving on, and being “the one that got away,” seem impossible.